mattschueler/smg_learning/README.md

 # smg_learning
-This repository contains all the important code for the work I have done this year on machine learning for sonomyographical data from the Verasonics system combined with motion tracking data from a Vicon system
+This repository contains all the important code for the work I have done this year on machine learning for sonomyographical data from the Verasonics system combined with motion tracking data from a Vicon system.
+Note: The first attempts at networks used smaller batches that contained only one class and switched between batches frequently because of the extreme memory requirements.
+This was changed for the final attempts at training but it did not change the results of the training.
 # Explanation of Files
 ## Testing files
 ### adjust_image.ipynb